How to Start a Prop Trading Firm: Ins and Outs

 How much does it cost to set up a prop firm?

 It depends on the location and your target market, but if we’re not talking about the US, then as little as $15,000 might do—for example, the basic DXtrade package costs just $5,000.
-The rest of the funds are required for all the measures described above.
+The remaining funds are required for all measures described above.

-Most prop trading firms provide access to real funds only after carefully evaluating their traders’ abilities, and traders usually have to pay a sign-up fee before entering the trial process.
-In some cases, proprietary trading firms provide access to live trading for a certain fee, but the funds provided aren’t substantial, and monitored trading metrics are strict.
+Most prop trading firms grant access to real funds only after carefully evaluating traders’ abilities, and traders typically pay a sign-up fee before entering the trial process.
+In some cases, proprietary trading firms offer access to live trading for a fee, but the available funds are limited and monitoring of trading metrics is strict.

 Are prop trading firms profitable?

-The profitability of prop trading firms directly correlates to their ability to attract clients, keep them engaged, and keep traders within imposed risk exposure limits.
+The profitability of prop trading firms directly correlates with their ability to attract clients, retain them, and keep traders within imposed risk-exposure limits.

 The latter is easily implemented with the right prop trading technology with real-time exposure monitoring.
-Brokers should set up maximum drawdowns, so if your client loses more than a predefined percentage of their initial account balance, all their positions will be automatically closed.
-The client will have access to their account in read-only mode.
+Brokers should set maximum drawdowns so that, if a client loses more than a predefined percentage of their initial account balance, all their positions will be automatically closed.
+The client will have read-only access to their account.

 It’s also necessary to indicate profit targets.
 This setting ensures your clients don’t win more than a specific percentage of their initial account balance.
 If a client’s account value exceeds the initially added percentage threshold, all their positions will be automatically closed.